Myddleware/myddleware/docs/advanced_usage.md

         striptags(“<p>Test paragraph.</p><!– Comment –> <a href=”#fragment”>Other text</a>”) // Returns “Test paragraph.
 Other text”

+Lookup target IDs from source IDs from a previous rule and vice versa, **lookup(field, rule_id, errorifempty, errorifnotfound)**:

+        lookup({Contact__c},"6b5432f1xxxxx",0,0)

+Constant function that allows you to not send the selected field.

+        "mdw_no_send_field"

+Constant function that allows you to cancel the actual document

+        "mdw_cancel_document"

 ## Relationships

 We can create relationships in Myddleware that not only allow us to transfer unrelated data items but whole data models entirely.